voila-dashboards/voila/docs/customize.md

 Currently, Voila supports the following hooks:

 - prelaunch_hook: Access and modify the Tornado request and notebook before execution.
-- config_page_hook: Customize the page_config object, which controls the Voila frontend configuration.
+- page_config_hook: Customize the page_config object, which controls the Voila frontend configuration.

 #### Accessing the tornado request (`prelaunch-hook`)